Los Angeles Police Department: Organization

-The Los Angeles Board of Police Commissioners, also known as the Police Commission, is a five-member civilian body that oversees the LAPD.
-The Chief of Police reports to the board and the rest of the department reports to the chief.
+The Los Angeles Board of Police Commissioners, also known as the Police Commission, is a five-member civilian body that sets policy for and oversees the LAPD.
+The Chief of Police manages the department and reports to the Commission.
+As of August 2026, the commissioners are President Rasha Gerges Shields, Vice President Daniel K. Tabor, Fabian Garcia, Jeff K. Skobin, and Heather Aubry.